- All animals in your home MUST be spayed/neutered (absent medical reason).

-- All animals in your home must have current Rabies, Distember/Parvo, Bordetella.
+- All animals in your home MUST have current Rabies, Distember/Parvo, Bordetella vaccinations.

 It is against the policy of the SPCA of East Texas to declaw our cats and it is prohibited by our Adoption Contract.
 If you are seeking a declawed cat, please let us know.
 There are many cats in rescue programs that are already declawed and looking for their forever home.

 • Cat’s claws function as part of its fingers and toes.